 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) Accounting for Leases, which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
 Topic 842 was subsequently amended by ASU No. 2018-01, ASU No. 2018-10, and ASU No. 2018-11.
-This pronouncement is effective for fiscal years beginning after December 15, 2021.
-The new standard establishes a right-of-use model (ROU) that requires a lessee to recognize a ROU asset and lease liability on the statements of financial position for all leases with a term longer than 12 months.
+This standard establishes a right-of-use model (ROU) that requires a lessee to recognize a ROU asset and lease liability on the statements of financial position for all leases with a term longer than 12 months.
 Leases are required to be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the statements of activities and changes in net assets.

 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40) Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, which requires an organization's management to evaluate whether there are conditions and events, considered in the aggregate, that raise substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are available to be issued, when applicable).
-As of September 29, 2022 (the date of the Independent Auditors' Report), management has made this evaluation and has determined that AHF has the ability to continue as a going concern.
+As of October 23, 2023 (the date of the Independent Auditors' Report), management has made this evaluation and has determined that AHF has the ability to continue as a going concern.